 I love Halloween!
-Everything about it from the spooky decor to the candy and mostly dressing up in costume.
+Everything about it, from the spooky decor to the candy and mostly dressing up in costume.
 I’ve almost never skipped a Halloween without a costume.
-Ever since my husband and I have been together, we’ve always made our own couples costumes for Halloween.
-These DIY couples costumes are usually planned for months and put together a few weeks before Halloween.
+My husband and I have been making our Halloween costumes together since 2005.
+These DIY couples’ costumes are usually planned for months and put together a few weeks before Halloween.

 Here’s a look back at some past DIY Couples Costumes.